Massachusetts Historical Commission (MHC)

 Boston, Massachusetts 02125

-If you have any questions on a potential project scope of work, please contact staff at (617) 727-8470 or by email.
+If you have any questions on a potential project scope of work, please contact the Commission by email, as MHC staff are working mostly on a remote basis at this time.
+Send an email to schedule a phone conversation.

-Preservation planning projects: Christopher Skelly, Director, Local Governments Program (firstname.lastname@example.org)
+- Preservation planning projects: Jenn Doherty, Director, Local Governments Programs Coordinator (email@example.com)

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi